HOW TO SELECT AND ADJUST THE PANORAMA CENTRAL POINT

 Orientation after both horizontal and vertical adjustments

-Undo Adjustments: If you make a mistake or don’t like the adjustment of the panorama central point you made, simply click the “Reset” button and the panorama will return to its original orientation and settings.
+Undo/Redo Adjustments: If you make a mistake or don’t like the adjustment of the panorama central point you made, simply select “Edit/Undo".
+You can also erase all the changes by clicking on the “Reset” button, and the panorama will return to its original orientation and settings.

-Render and Save: Once you are happy with the adjustment, click the “Render” button to generate the new full-size panorama.
+Render and Save: Once you are happy with the adjustments, click the “Render” button to generate the new full-size panorama.
 Don’t forget to save it by going to “File/Save panorama“.

 Feel free to experiment with different panorama orientations to find the adjustment that best suits your creative vision and needs.